smatechnologies/opcon-docs/docs/job-types/sap-bw.md

 # SAP BW Job Details

 The information in this section applies to defining an SAP BW job.
-For additional information about this platform, refer to [SAP BW LSAM Configuration and Operation](https://help.smatechnologies.com/opcon/agents/sapbw/latest/Files/Agents/SAP-BW/Configuration-and-Operation.md) in the **SAP BW LSAM** online help.
+For additional information about this platform, refer to [SAP BW Agent Getting started](https://help.smatechnologies.com/opcon/agents/sap-bw/) in the **SAP BW Agent** online help.

-## Login
+## SAP Query

 - **Machine**: Defines the SAP BW LSAM Machine name.
 For information on adding an LSAM machine to OpCon, refer to [Adding Machines](../Files/UI/Enterprise-Manager/Adding-Machines.md) in the **Enterprise Manager** online help.
-- **User ID**: Defines the valid SAP login ID.
-- **Password**: Defines the correct SAP password for the User ID.
 - **Language**: Defines the two-character language abbreviation (e.g., enter EN for English).

 ## General Data